bodrovis/lokalise-glossary-guard/README.md

 - Columns after `term;description` are optional, but if present, they must follow the naming conventions above.
 - Each column name should be unique.
-- Empty rows are not allowed.
+- Empty rows are not recommended.
 - Validation is case-insensitive for headers, but term values are checked case-sensitively for duplicates.

 ## License